mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

 Run the applicaiton and click on the 'Service' link on the top.
 You should see an exception stack.

-Return to Visual Studio.
-Under the ApplicationInsights.config file, click on `Search debug session telemetry'.
-You should see the failed request along with the details.

 ## Tracking Handled Exceptions